awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 To enable huge pages for new or existing DB instances manually, set the `use_large_pages` parameter to `ONLY`\.
 You can't use huge pages with Oracle Automatic Memory Management \(AMM\)\.
 If you set the parameter `use_large_pages` to `ONLY`, then you must also set both `memory_target` and `memory_max_target` to `0`\.
 For more information about setting DB parameters for your DB instance, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

 You can also set the `sga_target`, `sga_max_size`, and `pga_aggregate_target` parameters\.
 When you set system global area \(SGA\) and program global area \(PGA\) memory parameters, add the values together\.
 Subtract this total from your available instance memory \(`DBInstanceClassMemory`\) to determine the free memory beyond the huge pages allocation\.
 You must leave free memory of at least 2 GiB, or 10 percent of the total available instance memory, whichever is smaller\.

+After you configure your parameters, you must reboot your DB instance for the changes to take effect\.
+For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.

 The following is a sample parameter configuration for huge pages that enables huge pages manually\.
 You should set the values to meet your needs\.